sauravraghuvanshi/100-Days-of-Azure/README.md

 * The different type of merges:-
   * **Merge(no fast-forward):-** Here all the individual commits in the pull requests branch are preserved as-it-is.
 A new merge commit is created which unites the master branch and the pull request branch
   * **Squah commit:-** Here the resulting commit is not exactly a merge commit, Here it just maintains a simple, straight, linear history
+  * **Rebase:-** Here the Rebase will take each individual commit in the pull request and cherry-pick them into the master branch